Edge Caching

 Disable Edge Caching.

-Important Notes
+Important notes

-1. Edge Caching will be enabled by default in the near future.
+1. Edge caching will be enabled by default in the near future.

-2. Clearing Edge Cache in all of Cloudflare’s data centers may take 2-5 minutes to fully complete.
+2. Clearing edge cache in all of Cloudflare’s data centers may take 2-5 minutes to fully complete.
 Once you see the completion notice in MyKinsta, please allow 2-5 minutes for the cache to be cleared in all data centers.
-If you have a page that needs to be updated more often, our Support team can help you exclude that page from Edge Caching.
+If you have a page that needs to be updated more often, our Support team can help you exclude that page from edge caching.

-3. Edge Caching can be enabled on live sites and Premium Staging Environments.
+3. Edge caching can be enabled on live sites and Premium Staging Environments.
 It cannot be enabled for Standard Staging Environments.

 4. Edge caching is incompatible with narrow-scope geolocation cache variations or advanced site cache custom exclusions like combinations of custom cookies and URIs.

-5. Edge Caching serves your Kinsta site/page cache but does not serve static assets like images, JavaScript files, and CSS files.
-Kinsta CDN, which is independent of Edge Caching, can be enabled to serve your site’s static assets.
-If Kinsta CDN is enabled, your site has an additional caching layer managed separately from Edge Caching.
+5. Edge caching serves your Kinsta site/page cache but does not serve static assets like images, JavaScript files, and CSS files.
+Kinsta CDN, which is independent of edge caching, can be enabled to serve your site’s static assets.
+If Kinsta CDN is enabled, your site has an additional caching layer managed separately from edge caching.
 The CDN cache can be cleared with the Kinsta MU plugin, with WP-CLI (if the Kinsta MU plugin is installed), or by clearing the CDN cache in MyKinsta.

-6. We have caching rules in place for Edge Caching to work with standard WordPress, BuddyPress, WooCommerce, and Easy Digital Downloads sites.
+6. We have caching rules in place for edge caching to work with standard WordPress, BuddyPress, WooCommerce, and Easy Digital Downloads sites.
 We exclude common private URIs and cookies, so your WordPress dashboard, forums, cart pages, or anywhere a user is logged in will automatically bypass caching.
-If you’re using a customized WordPress setup, there may be additional sections of your site that need to bypass cache or additional rules that need to be added for compatibility.
+If you’re using a customized WordPress setup, there may be additional sections of your site that need to bypass the cache or additional rules that need to be added for compatibility.
 If that is the case, you can always contact our Support team.

-7. Edge Caching will not work for requests that return a Set-Cookie Response Header.
+7. Edge caching will not work for requests that return a Set-Cookie Response Header.
 By default, the Set-Cookie response header is removed from cached responses in all newly created sites at Kinsta.
 A Set-Cookie response header is typically used to provide data intended for a specific client.
 Caching that response header could show visitors data that isn’t intended for them.

-10. If you use your own Cloudflare account for your site, you can use Edge Caching if you do not use Cloudflare’s Automatic Platform Optimizations (APO).
+9. If you use your own Cloudflare account for your site, you can use edge caching if you do not use Cloudflare’s Automatic Platform Optimizations (APO).
 These two caching methods are incompatible, so you’ll want to use one or the other, not both.

-Performance Data
+Performance data

-During our beta phase, we gathered performance data from 91 sites to test the speed improvements of our new Edge Caching feature.
+During our beta phase, we gathered performance data from 91 sites to test the speed improvements of our new edge caching feature.
 Here are the results:

 • The average HTML load time for a site using our page cache (X-Kinsta-Cache: HIT) was 0.4909 seconds.
-The average load time with Edge Caching was 0.2239 seconds, a 45.6% improvement in speed, or almost cutting load time for HTML in half!
+The average load time with edge caching was 0.2239 seconds, a 45.6% improvement in speed, or almost cutting load time for HTML in half!

 • The average TTFB difference was 51% (0.4025 – 0.2069).